p-lurd/100-days-of-code/log.md

 **Today's Progress**: Started learning the use of props in React **Thoughts**: Interesting to see basic knowledge of javascript coming to use here. cheers

+### Day 3: April 1, 2024

+**Today's Progress**: Started learning the use of useEffect and passing functions as probs **Thoughts**: ....... still easy to understand i guess, considering creating a branch of my previous project and use the api I built previously